-- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Violation of UNGC and OECD principles - Share of investment involved in controversial weapons
+- Greenhouse gas intensity of investee companies (Scope 1 & Scope 2) - Exposure to companies active in the fossil fuel sector - Violation of UNGC and OECD principles - Share of investment involved in controversial weapons

 The performance of these PAIs will be included in the Company's annual report.

-Further information can also be found in HSBC's User Guide on Principal Adverse Impacts available on the website at: www.assetmanagement.hsbc.com/about-us/responsible-investing - select your location and then choose Policies and Disclosures.
+Further information can also be found in HSBC's User Guide on Principal Adverse Impacts available on the website at: www.assetmanagement.hsbc.com/about- us/responsible-investing - select your location and then choose Policies and Disclosures.